ahmedelmahy/elective/README.md

 ```R
 source(file.choose())
 ```
-* Then choose the R script that you downloaded whose name is 'elective.R'
+* Then choose the R script that you downloaded whose name is 'elective.R' .

 # How it works ?
+The program do these steps in order (to improve the program we will just add more steps).
+*